awslabs/aws-code-habits/README.md

 - [Ansible](https://www.ansible.com/) - Ansible is an open source community project sponsored by Red Hat, it's the simplest way to automate IT.
 - [Jinja2](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) - Ansible uses Jinja2 templating to enable dynamic expressions and access to variables and facts.

-- [AWS Code Habits][aws-code-habits] - A library with Make targets, Ansible playbooks, Jinja templates (and more) designed to boost common software development tasks and enhance governance.

 ## License
 This project is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.